Skip to main content

 Data Storage

-The worker service stores data in the plugin data directory:
+The worker service stores data in the user data directory:

 └── logs/